-We are unable to use solar power since it is grid-connected equipment when main electrical power is unavailable.
+We are unable to use solar power since it is grid-connected equipment when the main electrical power is unavailable.
 In actuality, this is a safety feature of the inverter that prevents electricity from flowing back to the grid when the power source is shut off.

 Because AC solar modules handle very little power, this technology is unsuitable for applications requiring a lot of electricity (more than 2-3 kW).

-Because it is a grid-connected system, it is not suitable for isolated places with no power supply or for areas with occasional power outages.
+Because it is a grid-connected system, it is not suitable for isolated places with no power supply or areas with occasional power outages.

 AC Solar Modules in India

 AC solar panels are offered in India by a variety of manufacturers and providers.
 Loom Solar is a top maker of AC solar panels.

 They have been in the solar power market for a long time, and their solar panels are already well-known for their efficiency.

 You may view the specs of AC Solar panels based on your needs and buy them from their website.

 AC solar panel is a good choice for you if,

 - you have less power requirement of up to 2kW